Henry1601/CTF-Writeup/Cryptography/Mind your Ps and Qs/README.md

 > This will be heplful: [RSA Algorithm](https://www.di-mgt.com.au/rsa_alg.html)

-You may confuse a bit at first since Cryptography required some knowledge of math such as Prime, Multiplicative inverse,...
+You may confuse a bit at first since Cryptography required some knowledge of math such as Prime, Multiplicative Inverse,...
 It may take time but keep learning and trust me.
 It's worth to do so.
 By the way, it's not too hard to understand.

 First thing to do with RSA is to look at it public key (n,e).
 In RSA, `n` is a product of 2 prime integers and we need to factorize it before doing anything.
 This is also the hardest part of breaking an RSA, which make RSA secure.
 I used this tool to factorize: [Prime Factors Decomposition](https://www.dcode.fr/prime-factors-decomposition).
 ```